idd-fall16/surf_game/README.md

 ##Game Design:

 The game was designed and coded from scratch.
-As mentioned in the summary, the game starts once the player steps on, triggering a photosensor by covering it with the front foot.
+As mentioned in the summary, the game starts once the player steps on the board, triggering a photosensor by covering it with the front foot.
 The player matches target angles with the board in a continuously decreasing amount of time, and tries to maximize the score by getting the maximum number of matches possible.

 The proposed game was implemented as the following state machine: